Your voicemails: One year after Orlando

 "We have fought so far -- so hard.
 And, honestly, I thought we were making huge progress," Fifi said of the American LGBTQ community.
 "And now, because of one incident, everybody is looking over their shoulder again."

-The Orlando massacre pushed some LGBTQ people back into the closet
+The Orlando terror attack pushed some LGBTQ people back into the closet

-For many people in the lesbian, gay, bisexual, transgender and queer community in the United States, the attack on a gay nightclub on June 12, 2016, generated shockwaves that are still reverberating through their daily lives.
+For many people in the lesbian, gay, bisexual, transgender and queer community in the United States, the terror attack on a gay nightclub on June 12, 2016, generated shockwaves that are still reverberating through their daily lives.

 We wanted to hear these stories, so we set up a mailbox -- +1 646-535-9720 -- where you could leave voicemails about your experiences.